Input-to-state stability in integral norms for linear infinite-dimensional systems: Lyapunov method

 The estimate~\eqref{eq:lem:limit-semigroup} can now be inferred from this inequality and~\eqref{eq:lem:limit-generator}. \end{proof}

-Most of converse Lyapunov results for linear systems with unbounded input operators are confined to quadratic Lyapunov functions.
-In contrast to that, next, we present a converse non-coercive ISS Lyapunov theorem for linear systems with unbounded input operators guaranteeing the existence of non-quadratic Lyapunov functions:
+Most converse Lyapunov results for linear systems with unbounded input operators are confined to quadratic Lyapunov functions.
+In contrast, we next present a converse non-coercive ISS Lyapunov theorem for linear systems with unbounded input operators, guaranteeing the existence of non-quadratic Lyapunov functions: